+Depart this morning for the drive to Samarkand.
 No name is so evocative of the Silk Road as Samarkand.
 It is one of the oldest existing cities in the world and the oldest of Central Asia.
 Built on the site of Afrosiab which dated from the 3rd or 4th millennium B.C., Samarkand was known to the ancient Greeks as Marakanda and ruins of the old settlement remain north of the present city.

-You will have a half-day tour of Samarkand to see the famous Registan Square which was for many centuries the heart of Samarkand.
-See the three beautiful madrassahs: the Ulug-Bek Madrassah built in the 15th century; the Tillya-Kori Madrassah built in the 17th century, and the Sher-Dor Madrassah, also built in the 17th century.
+Enjoy a half day tour of Samarkand to see the famous Registan Square which was for many centuries the heart of Samarkand.
+See the three beautiful madrassahs: the Uluq-Bek Madrassah built in the 15th century; the Tillya-Kori Madrassah built in the 17th century, and the Sher-Dor Madrassah, also built in the 17th century.